-- generalization of mutexes

-- an integer variable that can be atomically incremented (up) and decremented, if its value is positive (down)

-- invented by Dijkstra (1965)
+- generalization of mutexes - an integer variable that can be atomically incremented (up) and decremented, if its value is positive (down) - invented by Dijkstra (1965) - support more complex waiting conditions than mutexes, for example involving multiple resources

 Monitors

 - a collection of routines (methods) that are guaranteed mutually exclusive access to shared resources - no more than one routine in the monitor is active at once - in other words: only one thread can be active in a monitor at any instant - threads within the same monitor coordinate with signals - a thread may not be able to proceed because it needs some other thread's work.
 Then it can wait and yield control to other threads. - when a thread performs an action that some other threads may be waiting for it can signal it and wake them up (interrupting their waiting) - invented by Brinch Hansen (1973) and Hoare (1974)